Details on Dying

 warm sidewalk on bare feet, toes flexed out with freedom

-starlings darting through trees, tiny bolts of lighting
+starlings darting through trees, tiny bolts

 the compressed silence of floating underwater